gvwilson/thirdbit/src/fiction/madica/index.md

-The next few seconds were a noisy mix of, "Are you all right?" and, "I was so worried!" and, "How did you get here?" that quickly turned into, "The cat is a *ninja*!?" and, "Wait a second---you were kidnapped by *dinosaurs*!?"
+The next few seconds were a noisy mix of, "Are you all right?" and, "I was so worried!" and, "How did you get here?" that quickly turned into, "The cat is a *ninja*!?" and, "Wait a second—you were kidnapped by *dinosaurs*!?"

 "You go first," Laurellen said, wiping tears from her cheek.
 Madica